pcouy/pcouy.github.io/_posts/2024-09-08-gray-scott-shader.md

 channel by `2.0`, which will make it easier to visually interpret the simulation.

+**Update :** I've been playing with different ways to map the contents of the concentrations of reactants to colors.
+I'm really happy with a color-scheme based on the [Hue-Saturation-Value (HSV)](https://en.wikipedia.org/wiki/HSL_and_HSV) color representation.
+It is a lot more complex and uses some "magic numbers" to make the result look nice.
+Since this new color scheme lets us see new details, specifically at the border of "cells" and around them, I've updated the code on Shadertoy to use it.
+Red and green still respectively represent "only food" and "only catalyst", but hues from cyan to purple represent intermediate mixes of the two reactants.

 ### Simulation shader

 This shader will repeatedly apply the update rules to every pixel in the